noahbenson/jekyll-now/_posts/2018-01-26-MRI-Geometry.md

 Because they can succinctly store all of these transformations in a single matrix, affine transformation matrices are used in neuroscience volume files to tell the user how to align the data contained within them to some standard reference.

+**Relationship to Voxels and Volumes.** NifTI and MGH files always contain at least one affine transformation matrix.
+One easy way to see this is to use FreeSurfer's mri_info command, which prints a bunch of information about a given volume file:

 ## (Under Construction)